Adam Enfroy Logo

 Practice Run

-If you have a panel discussion that will take place during your webinar, it is essential to do a practice run before the actual event.
+If you have a panel discussion that will take place during your webinar, do a practice run before the actual event.

 Everyone involved should be on board with the structure and flow of the live event.

-This will help ensure that everything goes smoothly on the day of the webinar.
+It helps ensure that everything goes smoothly on the webinar day.

-Also, if it’s your first webinar, you might consider doing a test run with a smaller group of people acting as attendees.
+Also, if it’s your first webinar, consider doing a test run with a smaller group of people acting as attendees.

 Consider Your Webinar Location